Do you currently advertise on the Google Ads platform? If you do, chances are you are paying the “Google Stupidity Tax”, without even knowing it!

 Don’t only look at default Google reports

 The standard reports you get from the Google Ads interface don’t tell you much.
 However, there are lots of insights to be had simply by digging a little deeper.
 By not running advanced reports and paying close attention to your actual results, you will end up paying the Google Ads Stupidity Tax.
-You need to know which search queries you are paying for, which sites your ads are showing up on, and where the users clicking on your ads are located.
+You need to know which search queries you are paying for, which sites your ads are showing upon, and where the users clicking on your ads are located.
 This brings me to my next point…

 Don’t target every country in the world

-Unless you are global conglomerate, you are unlikely to be able to serve customers all over the world.
+Unless you are a global conglomerate, you are unlikely to be able to serve customers all over the world.
 When creating your Google campaign, it very easy to target every country in the world, as it is the default and unless you specifically tell the system which country/countries to target, it will show your ads to the whole world.

 Don’t accept Google defaults without questioning them